ibm-mas/ansible-devops/ibm/mas_devops/roles/cluster_monitoring/README.md

 cluster_monitoring
 ===============================================================================

+Configures an out-of-the-box monitoring stack comprising of:
+- Prometheus
+- Grafana
+- OpenTelemetry

+- OpenShift user workload monitoring is enabled (`openshift-monitoring` namespace)
+- OpenShift clyster and user workload monitoring is configured with persistent storages (`openshift-monitoring` namespace)
+- OpenTelemetry operator is installed (`openshift-operators` namespace)
+- A Grafana instance is installed using the [community grafana operator](https://github.com/grafana-operator/grafana-operator)

+Also configures
-Configure both prometheus cluster monitoring and prometheus user workload cluster monitoring with persistant storage.
-Also configures the [community grafana operator](https://github.com/grafana-operator/grafana-operator) v4 and deploys a grafana instance along with a datasource to prometheus.
+v4 and deploys a grafana instance along with a datasource to prometheus.
 The grafana operator will scan for dashboards across the whole cluster so that it can import any dashbaords from Maximo Application Suite.
 The namespace grafana is installed to defaults to `grafana` but can be changed using the role variables below.
 The credentials for the grafana admin user are stored in `grafana-admin-credentials` secret in the grafana namespace.
 A route is created in the grafana namespace to allow access to the grafana UI.

 Role Variables
 -------------------------------------------------------------------------------